-The Heart of Poker Podcast was born out of Kara’s desire to find new ways to engage with the poker community.
+The Heart of Poker Podcast was born from Kara’s desire to find new ways to engage with the poker community.
 Determining that a normal interview or generic news format would only further saturate an oversaturated market, she decided to go a slightly different route.

 “I love getting to know people, and their stories are my favourite thing.
 The Heart of Poker podcast, using the “36 questions to fall in love” idea from an old psychological study seemed like a good way to dig into the people behind the cards,” she said.